Wet Phone? How To Get Moisture Out of Your Phone

 - If your battery can be removed, do so.

-- Wait it Out – After doing all the drying you can by hand, wrap the phone and its components in dry, absorbent towels.
+- Wait it Out – After doing all the drying you can by hand, wrap the phone and its components in dry, absorbent paper towels.
 Then, store them in a dry place.
 Leave everything drying for at least 24-48 hours, and do not power up the phone yet.

-Should You Dry Your Phone In Rice?
+Should You Dry Your Phone in Rice?

 People get their phones wet and drop them in water all the time.
 The standard for modern phones is to withstand being submerged in up to 1.5 meters of fresh, clean water for up to 30 minutes without water seeping in.
 On the surface, that sounds like pretty good protection.
 But is it worth risking that your phone is not up to the standard?
 We rely too much on our phones and other mobile devices to take chances.
 If your phone gets wet or you drop it in water, act quickly and you can probably save it.
+Knowing what to do if your phone gets wet can help you or others avoid having to replace a phone.